 Audio Profile Editor is a separate application within the Cinegy Air installation that provides an easy, convenient and intuitive interface for creating and editing audio profiles.
-Audio mapping profiles, audio ducking profiles and Dolby® Digital Professional Encoder profiles can be managed here.
+Audio mapping profiles, audio ducking profiles and AC-3 encoder profiles can be managed here.

 Audio Profile Editor